AnshulRanjan2004/ML-Notebooks/README.md

 # ML-Notebooks
-A collection of diverse machine learning projects and notebooks exploring various algorithms, techniques, and datasets.
+This repository contains a diverse collection of machine learning projects and notebooks showcasing various techniques and applications:

+- **LLM-timeseries.ipynb**: Explores zero-shot prompting with LLMs for time series forecasting.
+- **Molecule-attention-transformer.ipynb**: Demonstrates the use of attention mechanisms for molecular property prediction.
+- **Stock-price-prediction.ipynb**: Implements models for predicting stock prices.
+- **PFN (Prior-data Fitted Networks)**: A model that leverages prior data to enhance predictive performance.